Frontotemporal dementia: Neuropsychological tests

 The progression of the degeneration caused by bvFTD may follow a predictable course.
 The degeneration begins in the orbitofrontal cortex and medial aspects such as ventromedial prefrontal cortex.
 In later stages, it gradually expands its area to the dorsolateral prefrontal cortex and the temporal lobe.
 Thus, the detection of dysfunction of the orbitofrontal cortex and ventromedial cortex is important in the detection of early stage bvFTD.
-As stated above, a behavioural change may occur before the appearance of any atrophy in the brain in the course of the disease.
+As stated above, a behavioral change may occur before the appearance of any atrophy in the brain in the course of the disease.
 Because of that, image scanning such as MRI can be insensitive to the early degeneration and it is difficult to detect early-stage bvFTD.

 In neuropsychology, there is an increasing interest in using neuropsychological tests such as the Iowa gambling task or Faux Pas Recognition test as an alternative to imaging for the diagnosis of bvFTD.
 Both the Iowa gambling task and the Faux Pas test are known to be sensitive to dysfunction of the orbitofrontal cortex.

 The Faux Pas Recognition test is intended to measure one's ability to detect faux pas types of social blunders (accidentally making a statement or an action that offends others).
 It is suggested that people with orbitofrontal cortex dysfunction show a tendency to make social blunders due to a deficit in self-monitoring.
 Self-monitoring is the ability of individuals to evaluate their own behavior to make sure that their behavior is appropriate in particular situations.
 The impairment in self-monitoring leads to a lack of social emotion signals.
 The social emotions such as embarrassment are important in the way that they alert the individual to adapt social behavior in an appropriate manner to maintain relationships with others.
 Though patients with damage to the OFC retain intact knowledge of social norms, they fail to apply it to actual behavior, because they fail to generate social emotions that promote adaptive social behavior.